- Would you like to strengthen your understanding of foreign languages?

 The course is an introduction to Classical Studies.
 It will deal with the history of the discipline as well as its subject matter and methods: Students will be introduced to classical philology and the various branches of Classical Studies, such as the history, literature, and philosophy of classical antiquity.
 The course will, moreover, address issues concerning the use of sources, methodology, and conventions in Classics.
 Students will be introduced to major resources.
 Knowledge of the classical languages is not required.

-In a world increasingly awash in fake news, AI-generated deep fakes and denialism of scientific and historical facts, our ability to interpret politics, culture and society with critical discernment is more important than ever.
+In a world increasingly awash in conspiracy theories, fake news, AI-generated deep fakes and denialism of scientific and historical facts, our ability to interpret politics, culture and society with critical discernment is more important than ever.

-In a world increasingly awash in fake news, AI-generated deep fakes and denialism of scientific and historical facts, our ability to interpret politics, culture and society with critical discernment is more important than ever.
+In a world increasingly awash in conspiracy theories, fake news, AI-generated deep fakes and denialism of scientific and historical facts, our ability to interpret politics, culture and society with critical discernment is more important than ever.

 Latin II: A Selection of Latin Texts (KLM201G)